NIGHT MOVES – A WINTER SKINCARE NATURAL BEAUTY ROUTINE

 little lot colder, I have needed to adjust many things in my life: vitamin D3 intake and the amount of layers I have to wear, both on my body as well as my face.
 My main goals are removing any dry skin and keeping my face at maximum moisture level.

 Living in Edmonton poses its own amount of environmental issues for my skin (so so dry, so so cold) I find that even when I lived in Toronto and England, the wintertime always required more effort on the epidermis front.
-Here is my current nighttime skincare rituals that have been saving me.
+Here is my current night moves winter skincare natural beauty routine, a nighttime ritual that has been saving my skin.
 I would also like to note that this is completely 100% natural beauty products too which is a bonus!

 It all begins with cleansing.
 Recently, I have been really digging the Indie Lee Brightening Cleanser ($32.00) – it doubles as an exfoliating mask when left on for 5-10 minutes!
 It is also high in antioxidant ingredients such as lycopene which comes from tomatoes.
 It has a very subtle smell and a little goes a long way.
 Confidently, I can say that this will be added to my top shelf repeat products.

-A couple times a week it is also necessary for me to exfoliate with a little more grit.
-The dry winds can be harsh on my skin and sometimes just a cleanser will not remove all that needs to go.
+Twice a week it’s also necessary to exfoliate with some grit.
+The dry winds can be harsh on skin and sometimes a cleanser will not remove all that needs to go.
 2-3 times a week I will employ the use of Rocky Mountain Soap Co’s Vanilla Coconut Revitalizing Face Polish ($17.50).
-Adding it to your current cleanser is an easy way to incorporate it into your routine.
-I have been adding it to the Indie Lee Brightening Cleanser.
-The polish has Moroccan Lava Clay which brings up memories of the epic hammam experiences I had when I went to Morocco last March.
+Adding it to any cleanser is an easy way to incorporate it into a facial routine.
+I’ve been adding it to the Indie Lee Brightening Cleanser.
+The polish has Moroccan Lava Clay which brings me back to the epic hammam experiences from my Morocco trip last March.

-For a quick shower face wash when I’m running late, I use the Saje Konjac Care Green Tea Enriched Cleansing Sponge ($9.95).
-It is made of 100% natural vegetable fibre and is infused with green tea.
-I love vegetables and green tea so I naturally gravitated toward this product immediately.
-It exfoliates in the most gentle way once it’s saturated with water.
-It is also very handy for when you’re traveling since you can take it in your carry-on without using up your precious liquid quota.
+For a quick shower face wash when running late, the Saje Konjac Care Green Tea Enriched Cleansing Sponge ($9.95) is perfect.
+It’s made of 100% natural vegetable fibre and is infused with green tea.
+I love vegetables and green tea so I naturally gravitated toward this immediately.
+It exfoliates in a gentle way once it’s saturated with water.
+It’s also very handy for when you’re traveling since it can be taken carry-on without using up precious liquid quota.

 There are a couple creams I oscillate between for maximum moisture.
 On most nights I will use Pura Botanicals Turmeric Night Cocoon ($62), a rebuilding night cream.
 It’s whipped texture feels rich and velvety when applying onto my skin.
 I also love that it’s turmeric based which has a host of benefits, so many that I may need to write a post dedicated to the magic of that spice.

-I have fallen in love with Pura Botanicals Neroli Eye Ritual ($48).
+I’ve fallen in love with Pura Botanicals Neroli Eye Ritual ($48).
 It’s so rich with essential oils and natural ingredients (lavender, rosehip, aloe) it moisturizes my delicate eye area skin without weighing it down.
 Its roller-ball applicator makes for an easy and gentle application in that sensitive area plus there’s zero waste from this product.
 Did I mention a little goes a long way?
-I have had this for a couple of months using it daily and less than a quarter of it is gone.
+I’ve had this for a couple of months using it daily and less than a quarter of it is gone.

 Fun fact: Neroli oil comes from the flowers on the Seville orange tree.
 It’s the most expensive citrus essential oil and has been used in beauty routines for centuries.